 Subscribe to our monthly newsletter to receive encouraging advice to help you lead a healthy lifestyle.

 Prediabetes – the Calm Before the Storm – Often Goes Unnoticed

 You could be at risk for Type 2 diabetes and be prediabetic without even knowing it.
-According to Victor Simms, MD, MPH, FACP, Chief of Internal Medicine at Kelsey-Seybold Clinic, people with Type 2 diabetes may not show noticeable symptoms for a while, whereas prediabetics show no symptoms at all.
+According to Victor Simms, MD, MPH, FACP, Associate Medical Director, Clinical Operations at Kelsey-Seybold Clinic, people with Type 2 diabetes may not show noticeable symptoms for a while, whereas prediabetics show no symptoms at all.

 “Prediabetes occurs when blood glucose levels are higher than normal yet are too low to qualify for a diabetes diagnosis,” Dr. Simms says.
 “This condition is almost always present before developing Type 2 diabetes with increased risks for complications such as blindness, heart attack, stroke, and amputations.”

 He notes that characteristics for developing Type 2 diabetes include:

 - Being African American, Hispanic, Native American, or Asian

 “Unlike prediabetes, Type 2 diabetes patients can have noticeable symptoms, including frequent urination, unusual thirst, unexplained and ongoing fatigue, cuts that are slow to heal, headaches, blurred vision, and a tingling or numbness in the hands or feet,” explains Dr. Simms.
 “With Type 1 diabetes, which usually occurs in childhood, the pancreas doesn’t produce enough insulin or none at all.
 Type 2 diabetes is the combination of insufficient insulin production and insulin resistance.”